Residency@TCSJ

 During Semester One, Residents:

-• May have the opportunity to substitute teach an average of 2 days per week in their placement district
+- May have the opportunity to work as an instructional assistant or substitute teacher an average of 2 days per week in their placement district

 During Semester two, Residents: